jupyterhub/helm-chart/README.md

 charts are made available as a valid [Helm chart repository](https://helm.sh/docs/chart_repository/) on [an automatically updated website](https://jupyterhub.github.io/helm-chart/) thanks to [GitHub Pages][].
+We use [chartpress][] to add package and add Helm charts to this Helm chart repository.

 ## Usage